Cole L. Blease: Governor of South Carolina (191115)

+The factory law was changed in 1912 “so as to absolutely prohibit the employment of children under 12.”
+A measure dated February the 20th 1912 provided that in cities with a population of 5,000 or over “no child under 14 years of age shall be employed as messenger and no minor under 18 shall be so employed between 10pm and 5pm.”
+A law related to public health was also introduced, together with a law to provide for the custody of destitute, abandoned and unprotected children.
+An Act of February the 18th 1911 provided for the payment of one annual pension for the benefit of deceased pensioners, either a soldier or soldier’s widow.
+An Act of March the 1st 1913 sought to require Clemson College to furnish, at cost, serum to state citizens for treating hog cholera, with the serum provided free to poor persons unable to pay for it.
+Another law authorized the awarding of 51 beneficiary scholarships “by holding competitive examinations; said scholarships to be of the value of $100 per annum and free tuition.”
+This measure became law without Blease’s approval.
+Blease’s lack of support for this measure was arguably due to the fact that, while he believed in free scholarships, he felt that “they should be divided among the people, and not all poured into the laps of a few families.”

 Opposition to soft drinks

 Blease disliked the newly developed carbonated soft drinks.
 In his gubernatorial inaugural address in 1911, he said:

-Re-election in 1912
+1912 re-election

 In 1912, Blease faced Ira B. Jones in the Democratic gubernatorial primary and narrowly won the contest, and subsequently another term as governor.
 Jones, a Tillmanite and Chief Justice on the state Supreme Court, was no match for Blease on the stump.
-Jones claimed that Bleasism "led to anarachy" and campaigned on "law and order."
+Jones claimed that Bleasism "led to anarchy" and campaigned on "law and order."
 He had Charleston Mayor John P. Grace campaign against Blease in the upcountry.
 Further, he argued that Blease rewarded his friends with positions in government.
 But Blease ultimately prevailed in the contest.

 Blease had made an agreement with Ben Tillman, who was running for re-election to the Senate, that the two would endorse each other.
 However, Tillman betrayed this promise several days before the election by releasing a letter denigrating Bleasism.